armory/docs/content/en/docs/installation/guide/install-on-gke-operator.md

 * Deploy Armory Operator pods to the cluster
 * Create a GCS service account
 * Create a Kubernetes service account
-* Create a GCS storage bucket
+* Create a Google Cloud Storage (GCS) bucket
 * Modify the Armory Operator kustomize files for your installation
-* Deploy Armory through the Armory Operator
+* Deploy Armory using the Armory Operator

-## Create GKE cluster
+## Create a GKE cluster

 This creates a minimal GKE cluster in your default region and zone.